U.S. GO-SHIP

 Austral Summer A16S along ~30°W

 Delayed by NOAA ship's Ronald H. Brown's extended dry dock, expected Nov/Dec 2025.
 The line occupies stations from 6°N to 60°S in the South Atlantic.
 This will be the 3rd full occupation of this line.
-Stay tunes for the schedule, blog, and weekly reports.
+Stay tuned for the schedule, blog, and weekly reports.

 U.S. GO-SHIP Monthly Webinar